ash2k5/automated-jira-tickets/README.md

 1. **Go to:** https://script.google.com
 2. **Create New Project** named "Email-to-Jira-Automation"
 3. **Copy entire content** from `email-to-jira.js`
+4. **Update configuration** in the `CONFIG` object with your settings
-4. **Test the setup:**
+5. **Test the setup:**
    - Run function: `testSetup()`
    - Check console for success messages
-   - Verify test task created in Jira NRTT project
+   - Verify test task created in your Jira project
-   - Confirm notification sent to `bwilson@nationalreview.com`
+   - Confirm notification sent to designated email
-5. **Activate automation:**
+6. **Activate automation:**
    - Run function: `setupTrigger()`
    - Automation is now live - checks every 10 minutes

 ## How It Works

 ### For Team Members:
-- Send email to: `itrequests@nrinstitute.org`
+- Send email to your configured monitoring address
 - Email subject becomes Jira task title
 - Email body becomes task description
-- Task is created unassigned in NRTT project
+- Task is created unassigned in your specified Jira project

 ### Gmail Notification:
 - Receives notification email for each new task